 Offered: Fall.

-NURS 263 - Dying, Loss, and Grief: Cross-Cultural Perspectives (4)

-Death and dying across several cultures is surveyed from a public health perspective.
-A comparison is made between five religious traditions.
-Also examined are non-Western versus Western cultural beliefs.

-General Education Category: Core 4.

-Prerequisite: Gen. Ed.
-Core 1, 2, and 3.

-Offered: Fall, Summer.

 NURS 264 - Status of the World's Children (4)

 The impact of cultural identity and heritage of children around the world is analyzed.
 Global issues of child exploitation and the global effort to halt that exploitation are examined.